Human Activity Recognition in an Open World: Additional Experiment Details

 \subsection{Data Specifics}

-Collecting the Kinetics Dataset is unfortunately not straight forward for such a standard benchmark.
+Collecting the Kinetics datasets is unfortunately not straight forward for such a standard benchmark.
 The data is officially distributed by Google as a list of YouTube IDs.
-This means that a large portion of it has fallen victim to link rot where the links are broken and the videos are no longer available, especially in the older Kinetics 400 and 600 sets.
-Fortunately, there are at least two other sources for this data, a torrent for Kinetics-700\footnote{ \url{https://academictorrents.com/details/49f203189fb69ae96fb40a6d0e129949e1dfec98} } and Kinetics-400\footnote{ \url{https://academictorrents.com/details/184d11318372f70018cf9a72ef867e2fb9ce1d26} }, and a repository hosted by the CVDF\footnote{\url{https://github.com/cvdfoundation/kinetics-dataset}}.
-These two sources offer a significantly more complete version of the dataset, and are convenient ways to download the files.
-This paper used the repository hosted by the CVDF.
-Information about the specific samples that were missing in our experiments is available in the project's source repository and supplemental data files.

-See Table~\ref{sm:tab:raw_k} for the breakdown of total number of samples used and activity classes per increment, as well as their original source Kinetics dataset that was used to construct KOWL-718.
+A large portion of the videos has fallen victim to link rot where the links are broken and the videos are no longer available, especially in the older Kinetics 400 and 600 sets.
+Fortunately, there are at least two archives of this data that offer a more complete version of the dataset, a torrent for Kinetics-700\footnote{ \url{https://academictorrents.com/details/49f203189fb69ae96fb40a6d0e129949e1dfec98} } and Kinetics-400\footnote{ \url{https://academictorrents.com/details/184d11318372f70018cf9a72ef867e2fb9ce1d26} }, and a repository hosted by the CVDF\footnote{\url{https://github.com/cvdfoundation/kinetics-dataset}}.
+This paper used the CVDF repository.
+Information about missing samples in our experiments is available in the project's git repository.
+See Table~\ref{sm:tab:raw_k} for the breakdown of the total number of samples used and activity classes per increment, as well as their original source Kinetics dataset that was used to construct KOWL-718.